-After purchasing Beachbody on Demand, I started off trying A Little Obsessed.
-I did two rounds of this program.
-It was tough for me, having not done regular workouts in a loooong time.
-It wasn’t impossible but it was hard.
-And my back was feeling it a little too much so I decided to ease into things more.
-I scaled back my thoughts about jumping into 80 Day Obsession just yet and decided to do a few rounds of 21 Day Fix first.
-I want to get my body strong and make sure I don’t injure myself.
+After first purchasing Beachbody on Demand, I started off trying one of the tougher workouts.
+I did two rounds and it was very hard for me, having not done regular workouts in a loooong time.
+It wasn’t impossible but it was hard, even with the modifications.
+And my back was feeling it a little too much.
+I decided to step away from that program and try something else.
+You want to get your body strong and make sure you don’t injure yourself.
 If you’re not enjoying a particular workout or you’re just not feeling it, feel free to switch.
-That’s what I love about Beachbody on Demand; I can do a different program every single day if I want to!
+It’s not quitting if you jump right away into something that’s more appropriate for your level.

 11. Modifying Doesn’t Mean Failure

 I’m 47 years old.
 I don’t feel like I have to prove anything to anyone anymore.
 So I’m not going to feel bad about myself when I have to step back from doing full program and do the modified exercises instead.
 There are certainly parts of the routines when I do the harder exercise and other times when I have to do the modified.
 No big deal, I’m still moving!

 The first day of my new workout when I did a jumping jack, I was reminded quickly why I don’t do jumping jacks.
 My bladder didn’t handle it well.
 Thank goodness I started wearing leakproof underpants during all my workouts.
 They not only absorb leakage, but sweat as well.
 Better safe than sorry!
 Now I don’t skip any workout moves and I even do the jumping jacks.
 Be sure to click over and see which brand I like the best for exercise.

 13. I Want to Be a Good Example